-Usually when a candidate is applying for JAMB UTME or admission to a tertiary institution (University, Polytechnics, Colleges of Education) but do not have his or her O’level results ready or is waiting for the release of his/her O’ level result, such student is usually allowed to indicate that he or she is still awaiting the release of his/her O’level result.
-Such student or candidate is often referred to as “Awaiting Result” candidate.
+Usually, when a candidate is applying for JAMB UTME or admission to a tertiary institution (University, Polytechnics, Colleges of Education) but do not have his or her O’level results ready or is waiting for the release of his/her O’ level result, such student is usually allowed to indicate that he or she is still awaiting the release of his/her O’level result.
+Such a student or candidate is often referred to as “Awaiting Result” candidate.

 Many candidates are of the opinion that they may be disqualified or may not receive the kind of consideration they would have received if they have provided their O’level results.
-Some even think there is no need to apply for JAMB UTME or admission using awaiting result as you stand to be disqualified out rightly.
+Some even think there is no need to apply for JAMB UTME or admission using awaiting results as you stand to be disqualified out rightly.

 Related Post: All You Should Know About Combining O’Level Results

-One key thing you should know is that there is nothing basically wrong with applying for JAMB UTME or admission using awaiting result.
+One key thing you should know is that there is nothing basically wrong with applying for JAMB UTME or admission using awaiting results.
 You are sure going to be giving the same consideration as those who provided their O’level results.
-If it is not so, such option would not have been made available in the first place.
+If it is not so, such an option would not have been made available in the first place.

 You can only be disqualified or not considered for admission as an awaiting result candidate only when you have failed to provide your O’level result within the time frame given by the school you applied to for admission.